Finding the right card acceptance system for your business

 Self-service checkout is a rapidly evolving feature of the retail landscape.
 Customers love self-service as it gives them the freedom to guide their own checkout experience.
 Businesses love self-service because it introduces operational efficiencies and cost savings, freeing staff to add value in other areas.
 The self-service checkout era is still emerging, offering great promise for payment innovation.

 Self-service checkout allows customers to can scan items, select options from a touchscreen, and pay with a credit or debit card all in one place.
 The customer’s card is present, but the sales clerk may not be, or is only nearby to assist customers when needed.
 Self-checkout kiosks are common in grocery stores, movie theaters, quick-serve restaurants and parking services.

 Online commerce has transformed most businesses and industries.
 That revolution was (and continues to be) made possible by emerging options in online payments such as:

 - Hosted checkout shopping cart

-- In app purchasing
+- In-app purchasing

-Hosted checkout and iFrame shopping carts
+Hosted checkout and shopping carts

+In-app purchasing refers to a customer using a mobile application and purchasing items/services without leaving the app.
 Apple’s iTunes app is a perfect example of the in-app use case.
 Customers can use the app to browse or organize music, and purchase additional songs without leaving the app or opening a mobile browser.